About The ACT Test

 - The ACT is not an aptitude or an IQ test.
 Questions are directly related to what students have learned in high school courses.

-- The ACT is administered on six national and five international test dates each year, plus additional state and district testing dates.
+- The ACT is administered both nationally and internationally each year, with additional state and district test dates.

 - Guide students toward college and career readiness